When pursuing a personal injury case, it is important to be aware of the implications that social media activity can have on the success of a claim.

 Despite this medical evidence, Metlife denied Ms Helleseys claim stating that the Facebook posts were contrary to the social phobia that she was suffering.
 Fortunately, Judge Robb in this matter, handed down judgement on 25 September 2017, indicating that Metlife had erred in their interpretation of the significance of the Facebook posts, ordering payment of $788,753 plus interest to Ms Hellessey.

-It is integral that when making a claim for insurance entitlements that individual are careful with respect to what is posted to social media, social media usage and the overall impact it may have on the expeditious resolutions of claims.
+It is integral that when making a claim for insurance entitlements that individuals are careful with respect to what is posted to social media, social media usage and the overall impact it may have on the expeditious resolutions of claims.

 Get in touch with us